-Mortgage protection is a form of life insurance that’s designed to pay off the outstanding balance on your mortgage in the event of your death.
+Mortgage protection, also called mortgage life insurance, is a form of life insurance that’s designed to pay off the outstanding balance on your mortgage in the event of your death.

 The policy runs for the same length as your mortgage and ensures that if the worst happens, and you die before your mortgage has been fully repaid, a lump sum will be paid out to cover the balance that’s remaining.